jonnypuma/kodi-info/README.md

 # Kodi Library Information Script

 A Python script that connects to a Kodi device via JSON-RPC to retrieve comprehensive library statistics.
-Uses Docker with HTML output for either browser display or Homarr dashboard integration!
+Now with Docker support and HTML output for Homarr dashboard integration!

 ## Features